Pé de garrafa: Parallels

 Gustavo Barroso wrote it was a "species of Caapora" (Caipora), (Note: Barroso (1932).
 As Colunas do Templo.
 Rio de Janeiro: Civilização Brasileira Editora. pp. 254–255, apud Cascudo.) while Vale Cabral (1884) only suggested it shared the same forest habitat as the Caapora.

 Cascudo wrote that it is a variant of the Mapinguari and Capelobo legends, however, there is no testimony that Pé de garrafa is a maneater like the others.
 (Note: Information is lacking whether it is "mata para comer ou é inofensivo (kills for food or if it is harmless)"; It shares the "hábitos gritadores do Mapinguari e do Capelobo sem que lhe tenha vindo a antropofagia insaciável (screaming habits of Mapinguari and Capelobo without the insatiable anthropophagy having come to them)".)

-The round footprint resembles that of the wild man of the Basques (basajaun), and this may be a borrowed lore from the Basque people, but apparently not something known in Portugal.
-Hence if it had been transmitted, it would have been through Spaniards, or Basque immigrants in Brazil.
+The round footprint resembles that of the wild man of the Basques (basajaun), and this may be a borrowed lore from the Basque people, but it is apparently not something known in Portugal.
+Hence if it had been transmitted, it would have been through Spaniards or Basque immigrants in Brazil.